Centralia, Pennsylvania: Time capsule

 The town's residents and former residents decided to open a time capsule buried in 1966 a couple of years earlier than planned after someone had attempted to unearth and steal the capsule in May 2014.
 The capsule was not scheduled to be opened until 2016 (50 years after it was buried).
 Items found in the footlocker-sized capsule, which had been inundated with about 12 in of water, included a miner's helmet, a miner's lamp, some coal, a Bible, local souvenirs, and a pair of bloomers signed by the men of Centralia in 1966.

 Mineral rights

 Several current and former Centralia residents believe the state's eminent domain claim was a plot to gain the mineral rights to the anthracite coal beneath the borough.
 Residents have asserted its value to be in the hundreds of millions of dollars, although the exact amount of coal is not known.

 This theory is based on the municipality laws of the state.
 According to state law, when the municipality can no longer form a functioning municipal government, i.e., when there are no longer any residents, the borough legally ceases to exist.
-At that point, the mineral rights, which are owned by the Borough of Centralia (they are not privately held) would revert to the ownership of the Commonwealth of Pennsylvania.
+At that point, the mineral rights, which are owned by the Borough of Centralia, would revert to the Commonwealth of Pennsylvania.